daormar/debasher/doc/design_doc_resident.md

        regenerating exactly the numbers the crashed incarnation had used.
        Dropping the duplicate is 5.3, not built yet.
      - 5.3 The receiver drops the `DATA` that it has already accepted.
+       **Done 2026-09-22**: the check runs in the reader thread, in `_on_arrival`, before a record is written or queued, exactly as decided; a `DATA` whose `seq` is not above the last one already accepted on that channel is dropped, one with no `seq` (an unnumbered source) is always accepted and never moves the counters, and only `DATA` is checked.
+It needs two distinct counters: `_last_seq`, the brain's own view, bumped when it dispatches a numbered `DATA` (mirrors `_current_pos`, feeds `_barrier_last_seq` and the checkpoint's
+       `last_seq`, same isolation as `out_seq`, a capture must not see what a reader thread accepted on another, still-pending port after the capture); and `_accepted_seq`, the reader threads' own live counter that the check itself uses, ahead of the brain, restored from the checkpoint's `last_seq` and then advanced by `_replay_input_log` scanning the numbered `DATA` after `capture_pos`, so that a relaunched node recognizes as a duplicate what its own log had already accepted before the crash, whether the brain had processed it yet or not.
+       The inbound queue item gains `seq` as a fifth element, so the brain can maintain `_last_seq`.
+10 new tests in the words of the guarantee (a duplicate is dropped before it is logged or queued; a number not above the last one is also a duplicate; a higher number is accepted and moves the counters; a gap is accepted here, becoming an error is 5.5; an unnumbered `DATA` is always accepted and never moves the counters; each input port is deduplicated on its own; a capture reflects the brain's view, not what a reader thread has raced ahead to accept; a restored node drops what its own log already covers; a dropped fragment never moves the counter), checked against 8 mutants (no check, an off-by-one that lets an exact duplicate through, `_accepted_seq` not updated on accept, the brain never updating `_last_seq`, `_barrier_last_seq` aliasing instead of copying, replay never advancing the counters, the checkpoint never writing `last_seq`, `run()` never restoring it), all killed.
+Checked with a real `debasher_exec` run, the same relay and sink as 5.2's: before, after a kill and a relaunch, the sink's log held `1, 2, 3, 4, 5, 4, 5`; now it holds `1, 2, 3, 4, 5`, the relaunched relay's replay regenerating `4` and `5` and the sink correctly recognizing them as duplicates.
      - 5.4 The checkpoint carries the outputs that the writer thread had not yet written, and recovery sends them again before the replay.
      - 5.5 A gap in the numbers of a channel is an error.